saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 10.0.0.4                 ether   00:0c:29:6d:50:25   C                     tap0
 {% endhighlight %}

-The kernel's networking stack recognized the ARP reply and populated its ARP cache with the entry of our virtual network device.
+The kernel's networking stack recognized the ARP reply from our custom networking stack, and consequently populated its ARP cache with the entry of our virtual network device.
 Success!

 # Conclusion